jugshaurya/showcase/mdx-blogs/stl.md

 ## set

 - inside #include<set>
-- uses RBTree as data structure.
+- uses RBTree as a data structure.
 - set<int> s;
   - insert() => logn
   - find() => logn
-    - to check if element is present or not.
+    - to check if the element is present or not.
     - returns iterator if found else return end() iterator.
   - count() => logn
     - returns 1 or 0